Make Your Case Matter with an Experienced Attorney

 Whether the medication is incorrectly prescribed or erroneously filled, the effects can be devastating.
 Mr. Plotnick understands the gravity of these cases, and he will make it his priority to answer all of your medical malpractice questions to help you better understand your rights.

-If you have suffered personal injuries due to a prescription error, contact the Law Offices of Stuart L. Plotnick at (301) 251-1286 to schedule your consultation with an experienced Maryland medical malpractice attorney.
+If you have suffered personal injuries due to a prescription error, contact the Law Offices of Stuart L. Plotnick, LLC at (301) 251-1286 to schedule your consultation with an experienced Maryland medical malpractice attorney.
 We serve the entire Washington D.C. area including Frederick, Bethesda, Silver Spring, Wheaton, College Park, Landover, Bowie, Upper Marlboro, Alexandria, Arlington, Crystal City, Pentagon City, Fairfax, Herndon, Leesburg, Purcellville and Tysons Corner.

 All surgeries come with some degree of risk.
 However, as a patient, you have a right to expect that your surgeon will perform your procedure with all the skill and precision that it demands, and will follow basic safety protocols throughout the process.
 Your surgeon or physician also has an obligation to inform you of the key potential risks so you can decide whether surgery is the best option for you.
 If complications do occur, they should be caused by the nature of the surgery itself, not by an error made by your surgeon.